TeamRizu/outfox-wiki/content/dev/theming/Theming-0-Differences.md

 ## There are no things such as "header", "help" and "footer" by default

-> Date of change: starting on SM-SSC
+> Date of change: starting on _SM-SSC_

-You may have noticed themes even in SM5 and later that include header and footer, while techincally they exist on those theme's scopes, they are not created by the engine.
-It is usually created on ScreenWithMenuElements decorations in a conditional Actor type called `StandardDecorationFromFileOptional`, which looks for a metric on the current screen (or `ScreenWithMenuElements` as a fallback), to determine if it should be created or not.
+You may have noticed themes even in _SM5_ and later that include header and footer, while technically they exist on those theme's scopes, they are not created by the engine.
+It is usually created on ScreenWithMenuElements decorations in a conditional function called `StandardDecorationFromFileOptional`, which looks for a metric on the current screen (or `ScreenWithMenuElements` as a fallback), to determine if it should be created or not.

 Here's an implementation of such thing in Soundwaves.
 ```lua